cksystemsteaching/selfie/manuscript/state.md

 0x18C(~20): 0x00008067: jalr $zero,0($ra)
 ```

 Each line in `countdown.s` represents one instruction.
 The first line, for example, is the instruction `lui $gp,0x10`, which is encoded in the 32-bit word `0x000101B7`.
-The instruction will be loaded into memory at some fixed address plus `0x0`, as indicated by `0x0(~1)`.
+The instruction will be loaded into memory at some fixed address plus the offset `0x0`, as indicated by `0x0(~1)`.
 The number `~1` in parentheses is the approximate line number in `countdown.c` for which starc generated the instruction.
 Even though there is a comment at Line 1 in `countdown.c` this still makes sense because starc always generates some instructions before compiling any actual source code.
 Try to find the four instructions that starc actually generated for `bar = bar - 1` in Line 13 of `countdown.c`!
 They, along with the others, are explained below.

 Ok, but what happens now when selfie is instructed by the final `-m 1` option to execute the generated code?
 Doing that involves solving a problem that appears to have no solution.
 How does a computer load an executable into memory without an executable in memory that instructs the processor how to do this?
 The process that solves that problem is called *bootstrapping*.